JKindonNtx/solutions-euc/collateral/scripts/Citrix/Nutanix/nutanix_citrix_identify_mcs_workload_alignment/Prism Element/README.md

 The script will:

 -  Will Query Prism Element at 1.1.1.1.
 -  Credentials will be prompted for.
 -  Will verbose output Identity Disk and Provisioning Services identification info to console and log file.
 -  Logs all output to C:\Logs\PrismElementVDIAlignment.log
+-  Will output all VM details under the VM to host alignment.